Mister-Meeseeks/subcmd/README.md

     ./hello CMD

-You'll see we don't have anything in the subcommand tree.
+You'll see we have an empty subcommand tree.

     ------- Valid Sub-Commands for hello-subcmd -----
     --------------------------------------------

-Let's create a subcommand.
+Let's make a subcommand.
 Create an exectuable inside the subcommand tree.
 From the shell:

     touch hello-subcmd/world && chmod u+x hello-subcmd/world